manojkumar-jmp/explore-python/README.md

 # Python Learning Path for AI & ML

-This step-by-step learning path will guide you from Python basics to building and deploying machine learning models.
-Follow each section in order, practicing examples as you go.
+This step-by-step learning path io build a strong foundation in Artificial Intelligence (AI) and Machine Learning (ML) using Python.

 ---